 How does age affect the cost of life insurance?

 As you get older, life insurance typically gets more expensive.
 That’s because as people age, they’re more likely to get ill and therefore more likely to claim on a policy.
 A provider passes on this added risk to a customer in the form of a higher premium.

 There are many factors other than age that affect the cost of senior life insurance.
 Your health, weight and lifestyle – including if you smoke or not – all impact the cost of cover.
 There are steps you can take, such as improving your fitness, to reduce the cost of your premium.

 What options are there for life insurance as I get older?

 Your options for life insurance as you get older include:

 - Over 50s life cover – this type of cover, which is usually taken out between the ages of 50 and 80, pays out a lump sum to your dependants when you die.
 One advantage of an over-50s plan is that being accepted is guaranteed – you won’t need to pass a medical or answer any health-related questions.

 - Funeral cover – many providers offer pre-paid funeral plans.
 Some of these only cover the funeral director’s bill, while others could include the cost of a wake or a cemetery plot.

-- Level term insurance – pays out a fixed lump sum, which is agreed when you take out the cover, if you die during the term of a policy.
+- Level term insurance – this pays out a fixed lump sum, which is agreed when you take out the cover, if you die during the term of a policy.
 If you don’t die within the policy term, your family won’t receive a pay-out.